HNadin/CrossPlatform/README.md

 # CrossPlatform Labs
 Chaban Nadiia IPZ-33.
 Variant - 2

-This repository contains three labs: **Lab1**, **Lab2**, and **Lab3**, each of which includes both the main project and unit tests.
+This repository contains three labs: **Lab1-Lab5**.
 Below you will find instructions on how to build, run, and test these projects.

 ## Table of Contents